F U L H A M P A L A C E M E A D O W S A L L O T M E N T A S S O C I A T I O N

 From the C8th onwards the Meadow was used as grazing land for the Bishop's animals until 1916, when the land was granted by Bishop Winnington-Ingram to the people of Fulham as part of an early 'Dig for Victory' campaign during WWI.
 After the War, the allotment-holders petitioned the Bishop for continued use of the land and he agreed, subject to a rent increase from 5 to 10 shillings, although in 1960 it went down to 5 shillings again.
 The Fulham Palace Meadows Allotment Association (FPMAA) was set up to administer the allotments, the incumbent Bishop becoming President until 1972.
 In 1973 the last Bishop occupied the Palace, which became a Museum run by the Council.

 There are now 406 plots run by Fulham Palace Meadows Allotment Association, on average 5 rods in size (30m x 8m), half the national size of allotments but Bishop Winnington made the decision in order to give more people the chance of a plot.
 In 1951 2 acres of the Meadow were sold by the Church Commissioners when St Mark's School was built but in 1958 the freehold of the allotments was sold to LB Hammersmith & Fulham.
 In 1953 one of the allotment-holders was permitted to have a bee-hive on his plot, and others followed, but this has since been prohibited.
 The first female plot holder arrived in 1970, hitherto permitted tenants were male although from 20 February 1955 only married men or widowers could take a plot.
 It was Highly Commended in the 2006 Daily Mail National Garden Competition.

-We are pleased to partake in Open Squares (17 June 2017) where we offer Plot Holder led tours of the site, Teas and Light Refreshments and a selection of Plants and Produce for sale.
+We were pleased to partake in Open Garden Squares Weekend (17 June 2017) where we offered Plot Holder led tours of the site, Teas and Light Refreshments and a selection of Plants and Produce were on sale.